 Our approach | symptoms | injecting and measuring | Diabeter

-Taking exceptional care of young adults with diabetes
+Taking exceptional care of children and adults with diabetes

-Type 1 diabetes is a lifelong condition and manifests some worrisome symptoms in children.
-Their young bodies can't control levels of glucose in the blood as a result of a lack of insulin.
-At Diabeter, we offer advice and guidance to our young patients and their families, along with treatments that are perfectly tailored to their individual lifestyle needs.
+Type 1 diabetes is a lifelong condition and manifests some worrisome symptoms.
+As a type 1 diabetes patient, you can't control levels of glucose in the blood as a result of a lack of insulin.
+At Diabeter, we offer advice and guidance to our patients and their families, along with treatments that are perfectly tailored to their individual lifestyle needs.

 The treatment of type 1 diabetes should start right after the diagnosis, because insulin is an indispensable hormone for the energy balance.
 Without enough insulin you will die.
 If the body does not produce insulin, it has to be administered.
 Starting with administering insulin makes the symptoms and signs of the illness disappear.
 Patients quickly feel better again.
 The insulin immediately stops your health from further deteriorating.